-Coree Ray’s family decided to move to Idaho from Southern California in 2021 after selling their home of 20 years and documented their experience on the social media app TikTok.
+Coree Ray’s family decided to move to Idaho from Southern California in 2021 after selling their home of 20 years, and they documented their experience on TikTok.

-However, the mom of six, who makes dance videos on TikTok with her 11-year-old twin daughters, felt as though there was a lot working against them in the state of Idaho.
+However, the mother of six, who makes dance videos for TikTok with her 11-year-old twin daughters, felt as though there was a lot working against them in the state of Idaho.
 They made the move back to the Golden State earlier this year.

-She told The Epoch Times although Idaho is a beautiful state, it lacked a certain lifestyle that California offers.
+Ray told The Epoch Times that although Idaho is a beautiful state, it lacked a certain lifestyle that California offers.

-“We thought that the Idaho Falls community would be more welcoming and have parents that were raising kids like we were,” she said of the fourth-largest city in the Gem State, with a population of 68,000.
+“We thought that the Idaho Falls community would be more welcoming and have parents that were raising kids like we were,” she said of the Gem State’s fourth-largest city, with a population of about 68,000.
 “We were expecting to build lifelong friendships.”

 That wasn’t in the cards.